hmxmilohax/rb3-pc/README.md

 		* Memory: 8 GBs
 		* Graphics: GeForce GT 730 2GB
  		* Storage: 11.2 GBs (5400 RPM HDD)
-   		* Notes: Low quality 720p with no post-processing, 130ms audio, 60Hz with ocassional performance drops
+   		* Notes: The absolute lowest one can realistically play this game on.
+Low quality 720p with no post-processing, 130ms audio latency, 60Hz with occasional performance drops
 	* Recommended
 		* OS: Windows 10
 		* Processor: AMD Ryzen 5 2600
 		* Memory: 16 GBs
 		* Graphics: NVIDIA GeForce GTX 1650
  		* Storage: 145.66 GBs for **all** officially released content dating from RB1 to RB3, including DLC, RBN, and exports (SSD)
- 		* Notes: 1080p with full post-processing, 100ms audio (or lower), 75Hz with ample headroom for multitasking
+ 		* Notes: Great performance with ample headroom for multitasking.
+1080p with full post-processing, 100ms audio (or lower), 75Hz.
 	* You can check [RPCS3’s page for suggested specifications here](https://rpcs3.net/quickstart) although they may be a bit inflated for this game.
 *   _[7zip](https://www.7-zip.org/download.html) (or WinRAR if you hate yourself)_